 In 1958, Mr. Lucas partnered with attorney Bill Jardine, and the firm’s name was changed to Lucas & Jardine.
 Lucas & Jardine relocated their office to 513 Main Street, which is the building that Lucas & Tonn is located in today.
 Tom Monaghan joined the firm in 1968, and the firm name changed to Lucas, Jardine & Monaghan.
 In 1972, Jardine left the firm to open a separate practice.
 A. Lance Tonn joined the firm in 1978, and Gary L. Day joined in 1981.
 At this time, the firm’s name was Lucas, Monaghan, Tonn & Day.
 Gary Day was appointed as District Court Judge for the 16th Judicial District by Governor Marc Racicot in 1997 following the death of Judge Kenneth Wilson earlier that year.
 In 2000, Tom Monaghan died after succumbing to brain cancer, and after Monaghan’s passing, the firm name was shortened to Lucas & Tonn.
 A. Lance Tonn died in 2010 following a long battle with Leukemia.

 For the first time since 1958, James P. Lucas was the only attorney in the firm.
 In 2011, attorneys Daniel Z. Rice and Bryant S. Martin partnered with Mr. Lucas.
-In 2015, Mr. James P. Lucas retired from the firm and is enjoying spending time with family.
+In 2015, Mr. James P. Lucas retired from the firm.
+Rennie Wittman then joined the firm in 2015.

 Today the attorneys at Lucas & Tonn, P.C. continue to provide legal services to Miles City, carrying forward a practice which originated in the earliest days of Miles City with Charles H. Loud’s private practice in 1891.